 Pies are generally an easy dessert to make apart from the pie crust.
 That can be bypassed with a frozen or refrigerated crust if you aren’t a fan of rolling out dough.
 I do suggest making the effort though, because a homemade flakey pie crust is a beautiful thing.
 In my case, I recruit my mother who has mastered a good crust.

 Once you have your pie crust prepared in a pie tin, layer some fresh cranberries in the shell.
-Top it with the custard made from whisked eggs, cream, sugar, flour, orange zest and vanilla.
+Top it with the custard made from whisked eggs, cream, granulated sugar, flour, orange zest and vanilla.

 Can I use frozen cranberries?